 sudo fail2ban-client status sshd

-Ban an IP Address Manually
+Ban and Unban One IP Address

 sudo fail2ban-client set sshd banip 203.0.113.7